Godoy Cruz Department

 Godoy Cruz is a central department of Mendoza Province in Argentina.

 The provincial subdivision has a population of about 183,000 inhabitants in an area of 75 km2, and its capital city is Godoy Cruz, which is located around 1,110 km from the Capital federal.
 Its borders are Mendoza Department in the north, Guaymallén in the northeast, Maipú in the southeast, Luján de Cuyo in the south and Las Heras in the southwest and to the west.

 The department and its cabecera (head town) are named in honour of Argentine statesman and businessman Tomás Godoy Cruz (1791-1852).

 Economy

 Despite its relatively tiny size (0.1% of Mendoza Province), Godoy Cruz is home to 182,977 inhabitants (11.6%), and accounts for around 36% of Mendoza's economy.

 The main activity of the department is the commerce (specially auto sales companies) and the services sector.
-There are some wineries but there aren't vineyards.
+There are some wineries but there are not vineyards.
 The Casino of Mendoza is in the border of Godoy Cruz and Mendoza City.